Understanding the role and powers of the DEM

 New structures to support the Mayor

-- A Limerick Mayoral and Government Consultative Forum will facilitate engagement between the Mayor and the national government.
+- A Limerick Mayoral and Government Consultative Forum facilitates engagement between the Mayor and the national government.

-- A Limerick Project Ireland 2040 Delivery Board will focus on implementing the key planning and infrastructure strategies in the Limerick area.
-The board will be chaired by the Mayor.
+- A Limerick Project Ireland 2040 Delivery Board focuses on implementing the key planning and infrastructure strategies in the Limerick area.
+The board is chaired by the Mayor.

-- A Limerick Delivery Board Transport Subgroup, with a focus on transport infrastructure and services, will also be chaired by the Mayor.
+- A Limerick Delivery Board Transport Subgroup, with a focus on transport infrastructure and services, is also chaired by the Mayor.

 - The Mayor will have five administrative staff to support their office.
 This may include a special advisor if the Mayor so chooses, in which case there will be an advisor and four administrative staff.